 2I– + H2O2 + 2H+ → I2 + 2H2O

 In the presence of very strong oxidizing agents such as chlorine or permanganate or dichromate in acid solution, H2O2 oxidizes to form oxygen.
 In other words, it acts as a reducing agent.

 Cl2 + H2O2 → 2HCl + O2

-Hydrogen peroxide largely uses as a medicine or a bleaching agent in our everyday life.
+Industrial uses of Hydrogen peroxide as a medicine or a bleaching agent in our everyday life.

 - About 30% of peroxide used as a bleaching agent for textiles, paper, pump, later, oils, etc.